LineChan/push_swap/README.md

 ```
 The process is repeated until a tagged element is met again or if Stack B is empty.

+Worse case performance
+This quicksort-like algorithm seems to share the advantages and disavantages than Hoare’s Quicksort.
+Best cases occurs when the first pivot breaks Stack A in halves (or close to) and worse performances occur when elements are almost in order or reverse order.

+I think you should use an
+`<addr>` element here instead.
 -- SPEC ---

 ---> example "advanced" parsing :  0 "4 2" 1 6"    3  7" 8